-7. Respect for Marriage Act, H.R.
-8404, 117th Cong.
-(2022).

-protections for marriage equality.
-The RFMA would repeal and replace DOMA provisions that define marriage as only between a man and a woman.
-Moreover, the Act would prohibit states from denying full faith and credit to an out-of-state marriage based on sex, race, ethnicity or national origin, create a private right of action for any individual harmed by a violation of the Act, and grant the Attorney General the authority to pursue enforcement actions.
-Notably, the RFMA would not "codify" Obergefell since it does not require every state to license same-sex marriages.
+Although Obergefell v.
+Hodges made DOMA unenforceable, the law's validity could easily be revived. "[I]f the Supreme Court were to overturn Obergefell, the legality of same-sex marriages would fall back [to] preexisting state laws'5-a probability Justice Thomas made clear in his concurring opinion in Dobbs v.
+Jackson Women's Health.6 Faced with this prospect, the Respect for Marriage Act (RFMA) was signed into law on December 13, 2022.
+The Act promises legal protections for marriage equality.
+The RFMA repealed and replaced DOMA provisions that define marriage as only between a man and a woman.
+Moreover, the Act prohibits states from denying full faith and credit to an out-of-state marriage based on sex, race, ethnicity or national origin, creates a private right of action for any individual harmed by a violation of the Act, and grants the Attorney General the authority to pursue enforcement actions.
+Notably, the RFMA does not "codify" Obergefell since it does not require every state to license same-sex marriages.
 Practically, the RFMA ensures that every same-sex and interracial couple remains protected even if their own state nullifies their marriage.
+In the sum of the property of th